GerritCodeReview/git-repo/docs/windows.md

 ## Python

-You should make sure to be running Python 3.6 or newer under Windows.
+Python 3.6 or newer is required.
-Python 2 might work, but due to already limited platform testing, you should only run newer Python versions.
+Python 2 is known to be broken when running under Windows.
 See our [Python Support](./python-support.md) document for more details.

 You can grab the latest Windows installer here:<br>